zboxfs/zbox/README.md

 - Everything is encrypted :lock:, including metadata and directory structure, no knowledge can be leaked to underlying storage
 - State-of-the-art cryptography: AES-256-GCM (hardware), XChaCha20-Poly1305,
-  Argon2 password hashing and etc., empowered by [libsodium]
+  Argon2 password hashing and etc., powered by [libsodium]
 - Support multiple storages, including memory, OS file system, RDBMS, Key-value object store and more
-- Files and directories are chunked into same-sized blocks to eliminate metadata leakage
+- Files and directories are packed into same-sized blocks to eliminate metadata leakage
 - Content-based data chunk deduplication and file-based deduplication
 - Data compression using [LZ4] in fast mode, optional